-Substitute (10) into (6), we can calculate the data rate for each receiver node.
+Substitute (10) into (6), then we can calculate the data rate for each receiver node.
 Therefore, the aggregate data rate of the network is $R = \sum{k \in S_r} R_k$, where S_r is the set of all receiver nodes.

-Based on the analysis above, stream quality Q(p) introduced in Section 3 can be quantitatively specified here.
+Based on the analysis above, stream quality Q(p) introduced in Section III can be quantitatively specified here.
 From (10), it is obvious that the larger the value of $\|\mathbf{h}p\|^2 = \mathbf{h}p^ \mathbf{h}p$ is, the higher is the strength of stream p.
-So a straightforward way to define Q(p) is to simply use the channel vector and the transmitting power:
+Thus, a straightforward way to define Q(p) is to simply use the channel vector and the transmitting power

-$$Q(p){sim} = P_p(\mathbf{h}p^ \mathbf{h}p) = P_p \|\mathbf{h}p\|^2.$$ (11)
+$$Q(p){\rm sim} = P_p\left(\mathbf{h}p^\mathbf{h}p\right) = P_p \|\mathbf{h}p\|^2.$$ (11)

 However, in order to achieve better aggregate data rate of the whole network, the strength of interference streams caused by a data stream should also be taken into consideration.
 Unfortunately, it is very difficult to estimate the complete interference formation before scheduling is performed.
-Thus we define a normalized stream quality index to capture the interference a stream creates to its neighbors hence the impact of interference streams on scheduling:
+Thus, we define a normalized stream quality index to capture the interference a stream creates to its neighbors hence the impact of interference streams on scheduling where X{int} is the set of interference streams toward neighboring active receivers caused by the transmission of data stream p.
+By normalizing the strength of a data stream with the strength of interference stream(s) it results in, streams that have higher channel gain yet cause smaller interference in the neighborhood are preferred during scheduling.
+The definition of stream quality is then used in Sections V-IX for stream allocation.

 So far, we have formulated a concrete physical model and provided a stream quality metric to facilitate scheduling.
-Although the above analysis is based on MMSE-SIC receiver, which helps investigate the impact of physical layer parameters on network performance, the scheduling algorithms we propose next do not depend on a specific receiver model.
+Although the above analysis is based on MMSE-SIC receiver, which helps investigate the impact of physical-layer parameters on network performance, the scheduling algorithms we propose next do not depend on a specific receiver model.
 Other receiver strategies can be easily adopted using our algorithms without much modification.